-MG1613S is a highly sensitive single chip solution for GPS satellite signal reception and processing.
+MG1613S is a highly sensitive single-chip GPS satellite signal reception and processing solution.
 DGPS & SBAS (WAAS/EGNOS/MSAS) compatible.
-Found in many android headunits.
+Found in many Android headunits.

-MTC refers to the platform that the android headunit is built on.
-The MTC platform can be fitted with a number of different, but similar generation processors.
-Knowing the platform won’t really help you in the day to day use of the android car stereo.
-The MTC platform is of particular interest to modders, people who wish to change the firmware in the android headunit.
-MTC platform based android headunits typically came with the RockChip processors; PX3, PX30, PX5 or PX6.
+MTC refers to the platform that the Android headunit is built on.
+The MTC platform can be fitted with several different but similar-generation processors.
+Knowing the platform won’t help you in the day-to-day use of the Android Headunit.
+The MTC platform is of particular interest to modders, people who wish to change the firmware in the Android headunit.
+MTC platform-based Android headunits typically came with the RockChip processors; PX3, PX30, PX5, or PX6.

 Subsets of the MTC platform naming are MTCB, MTCC, and MTCD.
 See What MTC is my Headunit?

 See also the FYT platform.

-NXP6686 is the name of a chip for AM/FM radio built into an android headunit similar to NXP6851 for the same functions.
+NXP6686 is the name of an AM/FM radio chip built into an Android headunit similar to NXP6851 for the same functions.
 The chips are automotive grade and designed for use in a vehicle.

-The microprocessor (SoC) is the powerhouse of the android.
-It is what makes your phone quick or slow, what makes your laptop fast or slow.
-The Processor is the CPU.
-Faster is always better as heat and battery life are less important for an android headunit.
+The microprocessor (SoC) is the powerhouse of the Android Headunit, making your phone quick or slow and your laptop fast or slow.
+The Processor is the CPU, and faster is always better, as heat and battery life are less important for an Android headunit.

-- 8227L – Mediatek 8227L a popular chip that has now been surpassed my many subsequent generations of faster and more capable CPUs.
-It has now become synonymous with junk.
+- 8227L – Mediatek 8227L is a popular chip that many subsequent generations of faster and more capable CPUs have now surpassed and become synonymous with junk.